Potato Apple Bread Recipe

-A warming comfort treat for these Autumn days!
+A warming comfort treat for these Autumn days.
+Combining sweet and savoury seasonal ingredients to make a brilliant and super simple bake.
 Big thanks to Cherie Denham for sharing this very tasty recipe with us.
 Happy baking!

 - Baker: Cherie Denham